seanbradley/ada-nft/README.md

 	cardano-cli blockchain remote-ls testnet

-"Try
+"Try...

 	--detailed

-for more details about the status of the remotes, and
+...for more details about the status of the remotes, and...

 	--complete

-(necessitate network connection) for a comparative review of the local states and the remotes."
+...(necessitate network connection) for a comparative review of the local states and the remotes."

 "And now, to fetch the block you can either use remote-sync or pull commands.
 The latter will also forward the state of the local blockchain to the latest block within the remotes."